 To review the stages of the water cycle and see them in action, complete the following three activities.
 Start by experimenting

 DiscoveryCube

 EXPERIMENT - WATER CYCLE IN A BAG

-1) Grab a zipper lock sandwich bag and a permanent marker.
-Then use the marker to draw the sun and some clouds on the bag.
+1) Pass out a sandwich bag to each student.
+Have the students use a permanent marker to draw the sun and some clouds on their bags.